GIFT City

-Gujarat International Finance Tec-City also called GIFT City, is a central business district under construction in the Gandhinagar district as a suburb city of Ahmedabad Metropolitan Region in Gujarat, India.
-It is India's first operational greenfield smart city and international financial services centre, which the Government of Gujarat promoted as a greenfield project.
-In 2020 GIFT IFSC bagged 10th place in Finance Industry and top rank in emerging financial centres in the Global Financial Centres Index.
-In 2025, GIFT City secured the top rank in reputational advantage, ranked 40th in fintech, and achieved an overall ranking of 46th in the Global Financial Centres Index (GFCI 37).
+Gujarat International Finance Tec-City, also called GIFT City, is India's first International Financial Services Centre and a greenfield smart city on the banks of the Sabarmati River in Gujarat's Gandhinagar district.
+In 2020, GIFT IFSC ranked 10th in the Global Financial Centres Index.
+In 2025, it was ranked 40th in fintech and 46th overall in the Global Financial Centres Index, which included 119 financial centres.

-The city is located on the banks of the Sabarmati River and is around 12 km from Sardar Vallabhbhai Patel International Airport.
-The city is designed so residents can walk to work, and includes commercial, financial and residential complexes.
-The city is connected through 4-6 lane state and national highways.
-The area is also served by the GIFT City metro station, connecting GIFT City to the Ahmedabad Metro network.
-The total area for the development of GIFT is 886 acre out of which the special economic zone (SEZ) constitutes 261 acre.
-The project area under development can hence be classified under the SEZ area and the non-SEZ area (also known as the Domestic Tariff area or the DTA).
+GIFT City is around 12 km from Sardar Vallabhbhai Patel International Airport.
+It includes commercial, financial and residential complexes, and is designed to be a walkable city.
+It is connected through 4–6 lane state and national highways, and the GIFT City metro station links it to the Ahmedabad Metro network.
+The total development area is 886 acre, of which the special economic zone (SEZ) constitutes 261 acre.
+In July 2025, Sanjay Kaul was appointed managing director and Group CEO.

-Several multinational banks including JP Morgan, Standard Chartered, Deutsche Bank, Citibank, HSBC.
-Barclays Bank, Bank of America, DFCC Bank, Qatar National Bank have set up IFSC Banking Units here.
-Furthermore, it includes 35 fintech entities, two international stock exchanges with average daily trading volumes of $30.6 billion, as well as India's first international bullion exchange with 75 onboarded jewellers.
-With the opening of the first campuses of two Australian universities on 7 November 2023 in the presence of Indian counterpart Dharmendra Pradhan and Australian Education Minister Jason Clare, GIFT City is beginning to establish itself as the centre of foreign universities in the nation.
+Several multinational banks, including JP Morgan, Standard Chartered, Deutsche Bank, Citibank, HSBC.
+Barclays Bank, Bank of America, DFCC Bank, and Qatar National Bank have set up offices at the IFSC.
+In addition, the city hosts 35 fintech entities, two international stock exchanges with average daily trading volumes of $30.6 billion, and India's first international bullion exchange with 75 jewellers.
+Two Australian universities have also established a presence in the city as of November 2023.
+The city's name signifies the government's intention to promote it as a global financial and business services hub.

-Etymology

-The name "GIFT" is an acronym that stands for "Gujarat International Finance Tec-City".
-The word "Gujarat" refers to the western Indian state where the city is located.
-"International" signifies that the city is intended to be a global hub for financial and business services, attracting businesses and investors from around the world.
-"Finance" highlights the primary focus of the development, which is to create a world-class financial centre."Tec-City" stands for "Technology-based SEZ" (Special Economic Zone).
+The city has fallen short of its promises: against projected 10 lakh jobs, only about 9,000 by mid-2019, with just 3 out of the 62 million square feet built.
+The government blamed the financial crisis, the absence of regulators until 2014, and IL&FS's financial difficulties.
+Even by late 2023, the city remained sparse after business hours, prompting Singapore's High Commissioner to call it "quite a ghost town".
+The tax breaks and incentives given to businesses were compared with the government establishing a tax-haven; the government defended the framework as a well-regulated tax architecture.